Aloísio Sebastião Boeing

-The venerable Aloísio Sebastião Boeing (Vargem do Cedro, December 24, 1913 – Jaraguá do Sul, April 17, 2006) was a Catholic priest from the Diocese of Joinville.
+Aloísio Sebastião Boeing (24 December 1913 – 17 April 2006), was a Catholic Dehonian priest from the Diocese of Joinville.
 On February 23, 2023, Pope Francis recognized his heroic virtues.

 Biography

 First years

-Father Aloísio was born on December 24, 1913 (Wednesday), in Vargem do Cedro (Santa Catarina), at that time a district of Imaruí, today belonging to São Martinho.
+Aloísio Sebastião Boeing was born on December 24, 1913 (Wednesday), in Vargem do Cedro (Santa Catarina), at that time a district of Imaruí, today belonging to São Martinho.
 Firstborn of a German Catholic family, he was baptized on December 26 of the same year and confirmed on January 22, 1914, in the Parish of São Sebastião, Vargem do Cedro.
 His parents João Boeing and Josephina Effting Boeing, attended mass and prayed the rosary daily.
-It was in this environment that Aloísio developed his life and personality in childhood: in a home of practicing Catholic parents.
+It was in this environment that Boeing developed his life and personality in childhood: in a home of practicing Catholic parents.

 At the age of twelve, on February 11, 1925, encouraged by the parish priest, he left his homeland with three other colleagues, to the priesthood.